-The European Severe Weather Database (ESWD; Dotzek et al., 2009) was used to objectively identify severe ~~convection events~~ 115 ~~convective events in 2022~~.
+110 The European Severe Weather Database (ESWD; Dotzek et al., 2009) was used to objectively identify severe convective events in 2022.
 Reported events undergo quality control procedures concerning the time, location, and the veracity of the report.
-In this work, only reports confirmed by reliable sources or scientific case studies have been selected (classified as QC1 or QC2 in the ESWD database). ~~According to the ESWD, 51 days with To target severe convective events, we restricted the selection to days where~~ hailstones of size equal or greater to 2 cm were reported in France in ~~2022.
-Hence, a total of 34 days have been selected, ranging 2022, while keeping the number of cases reasonable in terms of computation and processing~~ 120 ~~time.
-Thus, we included all convective events from April to July, as well as a few days from July to October where major events occurred in France, such as the Bihucourt tornado on October 23, or a period well characterized by severe convective storms and in particular supercells.
-In order to incorporate a variety of storm types, three high-stakes days were added to the study sample (a major thunderstorm event all across France on August 16, the Corsica bow echo on August 18-19, and the Bihucourt tornado on October 23), for a total of 34 convective days analyzed.~~ For each day, several hail events may occur at different places.
+In this work, only reports confirmed by reliable sources or scientific case studies have been selected (classified as QC1 or QC2 in the ESWD database).
+To target severe convective events, we restricted the selection to days where hailstones of size equal or greater to 2 cm were reported in France in 2022, while keeping the number of cases reasonable in terms of computation and processing time.
+Thus, we included all convective events from April to July, a period well characterized by severe convective 115 storms and in particular supercells.
+In order to incorporate a variety of storm types, three high-stakes days were added to the study sample (a major thunderstorm event all across France on August 16, the Corsica bow echo on August 18, and the Bihucourt tornado on October 23), for a total of 34 convective days analyzed.
+For each day, several hail events may occur at different places.
 In that case, the day is subdivided as necessary by hand.
 Each selected period has been cropped to cover the observed event only.
-In this paper, the term "event" will refer to each individual observed event (and the associated simulated data).
+In this paper, the term "event" will refer to each individual observed event (and the associated simulated 120 data).
 A table listing the studied events, their location, and their duration, can be found in the appendix Table A1.